Types of Cannabis Terpenes

 Linalool is a non-cyclic monoterpenoid.
 It has been described as having floral and lavender aromas and undertones.
 Anything high in linalool promotes calming and relaxing effects.

 Linalool has been used for centuries as a useful sleep aid.
-Linalool also lessens the anxious and paranoid emotions provoked by pure THC.
+Linalool also lessens the anxious and paranoid emotions provoked by psychoactive cannabinoids.
 This makes it helpful in the treatment of both psychosis and anxiety.
 Studies also suggest that linalool boosts the immune system, can significantly reduce lung inflammation and can restore cognitive and emotional function.
 This makes linalool helpful in the treatment of Alzheimer’s disease.

 As shown by the Ma, J., Xu et al study, linalool may significantly reduce lung inflammation caused by cigarette smoke by blocking the carcinogenesis induced by benz[α]anthracene, a component of the tar generated by the combustion of tobacco.
 This finding indicates limonene may be helpful in reducing the harm caused by inhaling cannabis smoke.